viam-labs/ble-managed/socks-forwarder/README.md

 sudo systemctl restart bluetooth
 ```

-* Make sure `bluetoothctl` is not open during proxy operation since this can mess with the rust based agent.
+* Make sure `bluetoothctl` is _not_ open during proxy operation since this can
+  mess with the rust based agent.

-* Phone stuck in connecting even though it looks like the devices are connected:
+* Phone stuck in connecting even though it looks like the devices are
-No known workaround other than to use `bluetoothctl` (`remove`) and phone to unpair from each other.
-Could write a script that disconnects from all devices on the linux side periodically.
+  connected: No known workaround other than to use `bluetoothctl` (`remove`)
+  and phone to unpair from each other.